VoxelTek/mxHound/README.md

 Due to the overlapping of the via used for the U10, I decided to also relocate it onto here.
 I also added a solder pad if U10 emulation (like what's featured on the RVL-PMS line) is used, or if U10 is located elsewhere.

-### PLEASE NOTE: I have not yet ordered and tested this board, and as such I have not confirmed if it is functional.
-ORDER AT YOUR OWN RISK!!

 This flex primarily reuses the original components found on the Wii motherboard, with the alignments as follows:

 - R1 = R60 (1kΩ, 0402 (1005 metric))